Promoting and improving diversity and inclusion in the workplace is a crucial initiative that many companies are now taking.

-And execs know a diverse workforce (in age, race, religion, nationality, sexual orientation, and gender) brings diverse viewpoints and perspectives to the company; these elements can help you develop great new products and great new ways to cater to customers.
-A recent Medium article (The Top 5 Diversity Workplace Statistics) shows the benefits of diversity include higher revenue, more innovation, better decision making, higher rates of job acceptance when you make offers to qualified candidates, and better performance than competitors.
+Among other things, these elements can help you develop great new products and new ways to cater to customers.
+Looking at statistics on the impact of diversity and inclusion initiatives, the benefits of workplace diversity include higher revenue, more innovation better decision making, equal access, treated fairly, higher rates of job acceptance when you make offers to qualified candidates, and better performance than competitors.

 Therefore many execs have no problem embracing policies, initiatives, and tools designed to increase levels of diversity among employees.
 A diverse workforce, however, is just the first step.

 That’s because diversity in the workplace does not necessarily mean inclusivity in the workplace.
 Yes, making diversity a priority is important; but so is the next logical step: creating a culture where people from all backgrounds feel included.
-Inclusivity is the key to actually maintaining (not just creating) diversity in the workplace.
+Inclusivity is the key to maintaining (not just creating) workplace diversity.

 When it comes to establishing and following through on a commitment to diversity and inclusion, however, you can have a big impact.
 Here are the top 15 ways you can support inclusion and diversity in your workplace.